 However, it is all about proportions.
 The average adult, who weighs around 60 kg, can eat 24 cinnamon stars per day without any damage.
 Children, of course, should not eat as many, but a couple a day will do no harm.

 If you want to avoid any risks altogether, use Ceylon cinnamon.
-It contains very little coumarin.
+It costs more but contains very little coumarin.

 Make some cinnamon stars for Christmas

 These German cinnamon stars taste delicious and are so cute, they are perfect for gifting.
 Just baking them in the oven will make your whole house smell like Christmas.
 It is this combination that makes them the perfect Christmas biscuit and number seven on the list of top 10 German Christmas biscuits.

 Make some for your family and friends this Christmas!

 - baking paper